zerodevapp/zerodev-docs/docs/extend-wallets/build-a-plugin.md

 ---
-sidebar_position: 5
+sidebar_position: 1
 ---

-# Build your own plugin
+# Build a Plugin

-:::caution
+:::info
 Plugins can result in loss of funds if incorrectly implemented.
-If you plan on developing a custom plugin, we highly recommend that you sign up for ZeroDev's enterprise plan.
+If you plan on developing a plugin, we highly recommend that you [join our Discord](https://discord.gg/KS9MRaTSjx) so our team can help review your design.
 :::

 ZeroDev plugins are smart contracts that modify *how transactions are validated*.